 d.
 Scope.
 The CSHO will outline in general terms the scope of the inspection, including private employee interviews, physical inspection of the workplace and records, possible referrals, discrimination complaints, and the closing conference(s).
+For a comprehensive inspection, the CSHO will evaluate all potentially hazardous areas of the work environment.
+This includes the establishment and other locations where one or more employees are working or are present as a condition of their employment (offsite activities).
+Offsite activities may include delivery, sales, home health care, janitorial and other contract work.

-e.
+- e.
 Handouts and Additional Items.
-During the inspection, the CSHO will provide as appropriate:
+During the inspection, the CSHO will provide as appropriate: - i.

-- i.
 The employer representatives with copies of the OSH poster, blank injury and illness record keeping forms, a copy of the standards, and other informational materials.
-The CSHO will also inform the employer representatives of procedures for obtaining or purchasing additional copies of any materials.
+The CSHO will also inform the employer representatives of procedures for obtaining or purchasing additional copies of any materials. - ii.

-- ii.
 The employee representatives with a copy of the standards and other informational materials.
 The CSHO will also inform them that additional copies and other materials can be purchased. - f.
 Forms Completion.
-The CSHO will obtain available information for the completion of the OSHA-1 and other appropriate forms during the inspection. - g.
+The CSHO will obtain available information for the completion of the inspection report and other appropriate forms during the inspection. - g.
 Employees of Other Employers.
 During the opening conference, the CSHO will determine whether the employees of any other employers are working at the establishment. - i.
 If there are such employees and any questions arise as to whether their employers should be included in the inspection, the CSHO will contact the district supervisor to ascertain whether additional inspections will be conducted and what limitations there may be to such inspection activity. - A. All employers present at any worksite normally will be included within the scope of the inspection, except as indicated in (B) below.
-Thus, for example, all construction contractors working at a manufacturing establishment scheduled for inspection are to be included in the inspection assignment. - B. When, however, the criteria given in Chapter IX: Complaints and Referrals are met, a CSHO referral may be made and an inspection conducted under the guidelines outlined in that chapter. - C. When a construction operation is too large to be efficiently handled during the inspection of the programmed manufacturing establishment, the operation will be treated as a referral for an inspection at a later time, in accordance with the chapter on complaints and referrals. - ii.
+Thus, for example, all construction contractors working at a manufacturing establishment scheduled for inspection are to be included in the inspection assignment. - B. When, however, the criteria given in Chapter IX- Complaints, Referrals and Accidents are met, a CSHO referral may be made and an inspection conducted under the guidelines outlined in that chapter. - C. When a construction operation is too large to be efficiently handled during the inspection of the programmed manufacturing establishment, the operation will be treated as a referral for an inspection at a later time, in accordance with Chapter IX. - ii.
 If additional inspections are authorized, both employer and employee representatives of the other employers will participate in an opening conference.
 The inspection will be delayed only as long as reasonably necessary for either the employer or employee representatives to arrive. - iii.
-If the site has multiple employers, such as is common in construction, the CSHO will determine during the opening conference who is responsible for providing common safety and health services to all employees on site; e.g., sanitation, first aid, handrails, etc. - A. It will be emphasized to all contractors that, apart from these preexisting arrangements, each employer remains responsible for his or her own employees. - B. If it cannot be established which contractor is responsible for common services, the CSHO will determine which employer is the exposing, creating, or enforcing employer, whenever violations are noted.
+If the site has multiple employers, such as is common in construction, the CSHO will determine during the opening conference who is responsible for providing common safety and health services to all employees on site; e.g., sanitation, first aid, handrails, etc.

+- A. It will be emphasized to all contractors that, apart from these preexisting arrangements, each employer remains responsible for his or her own employees. - B. If it cannot be established which contractor is responsible for common services, the CSHO will determine which employer is the exposing, creating, controlling or correcting employer, whenever violations are noted.

 h.
-Exemptions from Compliance Inspections through Consultative Services.
+Exemptions from Compliance Programmed Planned Inspections.